MathieuNlp/Sam_LoRA/README.md

 *Baseline SAM predictions on test set*

-As we can see, SAM struggles to segment the ring.
+As we can see, SAM struggles to segment the rings.
 The model takes the inside of the ring has part of the object which is wrong.
-In addition, it has trouble rightly segment the jewelry.
-To solve this problem, we can fine-tune the model.
-But there exists efficient ways to fine-tuned large pre-trained models.
+In addition, it has trouble to correctly segment the jewelry.
+To solve this problem, we can fine-tune the model with our training set.

 # Adapters
 The full fine-tuning process can be expensive, specially the bigger the model.
 An alternative for this is an adapter.
-Adapters plugs into chosen blocks of the frozen model and is trained.
-The training of adapters enable the adapted model to solve specific downstream task.This method can help solving our problem to a relatively low computing cost.
+Adapters plugs into chosen blocks a frozen model and is trained.
+The training of adapters enable to solve specific downstream tasks.
+This method can help solving our problem to a relatively low computing cost.

 ![SAM Architecture](./docs/images/sam_archi.png)
 *SAM model architecture, source: Benjamin Trom - Finegrain AI*